v1ruc/decentralized-ticket-management/README.md

 ### Participation validators

 1. Asks to show his ticket via Event dApp.
-A QR generated from _Event Particpant_ digital identity `ticket` data point provided by _Event Organizer_.
+A QR generated from _Event Participant_ digital identity `ticket` data point provided by _Event Organizer_.
 2. Ticket scanner validates QR and makes sure that it was written by the _Event Organizer_ for this Particular digital identity.
 3. _Optional:_ write a fact with an _Event Organizer_ private key to mark that _Participants_ key was used.